Rosmini Kahar

-Corporal Rosmini bin Haji Abdul Kahar (born 1 September 1979) is a Bruneian footballer who plays as a midfielder.
+Corporal Rosmini bin Haji Abdul Kahar (born 1 September 1979) is a Bruneian former footballer who played as a midfielder.
 He also played in the Malaysian leagues for the Brunei M-League representative team and later Brunei DPMM FC.

 Club career

 Rosmini, a career policeman, played as a left-sided midfielder for the football team of the Royal Brunei Police Force.
 His performances in the international scene caught the eye of Mick Jones who drafted him into the Brunei M-League squad in 2001.
 He scarcely played for the Wasps due to work commitments and his preference to play at domestic club level for Brunei DPMM FC who signed him in 2003.
 He won the Brunei Premier League in 2004.
 His solitary goal for Brunei came in a 1–1 draw against Kedah on 20 March 2005.

 A year later, Rosmini's club moved to the Malaysia Premier League for the 2005–06 season to replace Brunei.
 DPMM immediately won promotion, and in the following season, finished third in Malaysia's top tier.
 Unfortunately, he was axed along with Affendy Akup and Zulkefly Duraman to make way for four Malaysian players in the 2007–08 Malaysia Super League.

 Rosmini joined newly formed AM Gunners in the 2008 Brunei Premier Two and became league champions, gaining promotion to the top flight.
 AM Gunners left the Bruneian football league system in 2011 after two seasons.
 Rosmini next moved to and captained a reformed MS PDB, returning to his first club in some ways.
 After a two-season hiatus, he re-appeared for the Policemen in the 2017 season.

 After sitting out the first round of the 2018-19 Brunei Super League, Rosmini joined Kasuka FC in January 2019.